 In the financial world, investors respond quickly to promising opportunities that arise one day but may vanish the next.
 In conservation, opportunities to purchase important lands -- and hence save rare and endangered species -- may arise abruptly and require an immediate financial commitment to compete with commercial interests.
 Often, the chance to complete a critical land purchase is lost because of the slow pace of arranging conservation investments.
-The Quick Response Biodiversity Fund (QRBF) – launching in partnership with RESOLVE and the Weeden Foundation – is providing a solution-oriented approach towards saving the world’s most important sites.
+The Quick Response Biodiversity Fund (QRBF) – launching in partnership with LDF, RESOLVE and the Weeden Foundation – is providing a solution-oriented approach towards saving the world’s most important sites.

 QRBF is a rapid response mechanism that matches scientific expertise, funds, and urgent needs with a speed unparalleled in the funding community.
 Our goal is to ensure that any globally significant land deal – one that protects one of the last homes for rare and endangered species – has access to the necessary funds.
 Importantly, applications are accepted at any time, and the turn-around from proposal to decision averages one week.
 While the funds that go to any one project are rarely large enough to complete a transaction, we seek to provide a funding amount that can secure the property, show commitment and investment so that the conservation buyer has the ability to make a down payment, and hold the property while remaining funds are raised.